The Importance of Baseball Hitting Drills (short video at the end)

 - The Tater Trainercan be used for both top hand and bottom hand drill work.
 As well as a multitude of other drills with resistance bands to build strength.

-- The TB-SHORT is perfect for newcomers and is ideal for one handed drills, soft toss, and even live pitching.
+- The ML19is perfect for newcomers and is ideal for two handed drills, soft toss, and even live pitching.

 Check out our video below of some tee work and other hitting drills!

 There will be plenty more videos to come! 💯💯💯